gruepr/gruepr/README.md

 Written by: Joshua Hertz

 ---------------
-Description of grüpr:
+Description of gruepr:

-	Grüpr is a program for splitting a section of 4-200 students into optimized teams.
+	Gruepr is a program for splitting a section of 4-200 students into optimized teams.
 It is originally based on CATME's team forming routine as described in their paper.
 All the student data is read from a file, and the students are split into teams of any desired size(s).
 A good distribution of students into teams is determined by a numerical score.
 The score can be based on: